 |Hearing and Understanding||Speaking|

 ||7 Months–1 Year

 However, not all of them would fall into the typically developing child category.
 Sometimes there may be difficulties in social development, comprehending instructions, and expressing needs and wants.
 Therefore, as a parent, you may be wanting to find out if some of the speech and language milestones of your child are being missed.

-In literature published by Mitelman in 2018, some of the early biological signs in Autism Spectrum Disorders are the following few:
+In literature published by Mitelman in 2018, some of the early biological signs of Autism in children are the following few:

 - Having differently wired brains with varying connections

 - Having larger brain volumes and increased rate of brain growth at an abnormally rapid rate